 Yes.
-We will apply to list the notes under the proposed symbol BOA.L on the American Stock Exchange LLC.
+We will apply to list the notes under the proposed symbol BOA.X on the American Stock Exchange LLC.
 However, there may be little or no secondary market for the notes.

-Can the Annual Valuation Dates and the stated maturity date be postponed if a Market Disruption Event occurs?
+Can the annual valuation dates and the stated maturity date be postponed if a Market Disruption Event occurs?

 Yes.
-If the calculation agent determines that, on any Annual Valuation Date, a Market Disruption Event (as defined below) has occurred or is continuing, that Annual Valuation Date will be postponed until the first Business Day on which no Market Disruption Event occurs or is continuing, but the delay will never be more than five Business Days.
-If a delay occurs, then the calculation agent instead will use the closing level of the S&P MidCap 400 Index on that new Annual Valuation Date.
-If any scheduled Annual Valuation Date is postponed to the last possible day, but a Market Disruption Event occurs or is continuing on that day, that day nevertheless will be the Annual Valuation Date.
-If the closing level of the S&P MidCap 400 Index is not available on that last possible day, either because of a Market Disruption Event or for any other reason, the calculation agent will make a good faith estimate of the closing level of the S&P MidCap 400 Index based on its assessment, made in its sole discretion, of the level of the S&P MidCap 400 Index at that time.
-If the final Annual Valuation Date is postponed due to a Market Disruption Event, the maturity date for the notes also will be postponed by the same number of Business Days.
-See the section entitled "Description of the Notes - Market Disruption."
+If the calculation agent determines that, on any annual valuation date, a Market Disruption Event (as defined below) has occurred or is continuing, that annual valuation date will be postponed until the first business day (as defined below) on which no Market Disruption Event occurs or is continuing, but the delay will never be more than five business days.
+If a delay occurs, then the calculation agent instead will use the closing level of the DJIASM on that new annual valuation date.
+If any scheduled annual valuation date is postponed to the last possible day, but a Market Disruption Event occurs or is continuing on that day, that day nevertheless will be the annual valuation date.
+If the closing level of the DJIASM is not available on that last possible day, either because of a Market Disruption Event or for any other reason, the calculation agent will make a good faith estimate of the closing level of the DJIASM based on its assessment, made in its sole discretion, of the level of the DJIASM at that time.
+If the final annual valuation date is postponed due to a Market Disruption Event, the maturity date for the notes also will be postponed by the same number of business days.
+See the section entitled "Description of the Notes-Market Disruption."